jacobkap/crimebythenumbers/docs/intro-to-r.md

 example_123_value.demonstration
 #> [1] 130
 ```

 I've been saying "object" a lot, without defining it.
 An object is a bit tricky to define, especially at this stage in the book.
 Throughout this book I'll be using object to describe something that has been assigned value, such as "a" and "example_123_value.demonstration".
-This also includes outside data sets read into R, such as loading an Excel file into R and even a set of R code that has been assigned to an object (which is called a function).
-Each object that you have created yourself can be found in the Environment tab.
+This also includes outside data sets read into R, such as an Excel file loaded into R and even a set of R code that has been assigned to an object (which is called a function).
+Each object that you have created or loaded yourself can be found in the Environment tab.

 ## What are functions (and packages)? {#functions-intro}

 When programming to do research you'll often have to do the same thing multiple times.
 For example, many crime data sets are available as one file for each year of data.
 So if you are analyzing multiple years of data you'll need to clean each file separately - and in most cases that involves using the exact same code for every file.
 This also includes doing things that other people have done.
-For example, most research leads to at least one graph made.
+For example, most research leads to at least one graph being made.
 Since making graphs is so common, many people have spent a long time writing code to make it easy to make publication-ready graphs.
 Instead of doing all that work ourselves we can just use code that other people have written and made available to us.
 While we could do this by copying code, the easiest way to reuse code is to use functions.

 As noted in the previous section, a function is a bunch of code (it could range from a single line of code to hundreds of lines) that has been assigned to an object.
 We'll dive into this topic in detail in Chapter \@ref(functions) - including how to make your own functions - but using functions is such an important concept that we'll briefly introduce them here.
 Almost everything that you will do in R is through functions.
 For the most part that'll be using functions that other people have written that are available to use - and this includes functions that are built into R already and ones we have to download from other R programmers.

 Let's look at the function `head()` as an example.
 This is a function that is already built into R which means we don't need to do anything to use it.
 For functions that are written by other R programmers we'll need to download those functions and tell R we want to use it - and we'll show how in a bit.
 The way to identify a function is through the parentheses after the function name (the naming convention is the same as for objects as discussed in the previous section.
-We want a short, descriptive name that explains what the function does.).
+We want a short, descriptive name that explains what the function does).
 If we see a word followed by parentheses, we can be confident that we're looking at a function.

 The `head()` function prints out the first 6 rows of every column of a data.frame (which is essentially an Excel sheet, and something we'll cover in more detail in Chapter \@ref(data-types)). `head()` is an extremely useful and common function in R, but just the name alone doesn't make it clear what it does or that we need to put a data object inside the parentheses.

 If you are having trouble understanding what a function does or how to use it, you can ask R for help and it will open up a page explaining what the function does, what options it has, and examples of how to use it.
 To do so we write `help(function)` or `?function` in the console and it will open up that function's help page.
-For finding the help page of a function we do not include the parenthese part of the function: `help(help)` works while `help(head())` does not.
+For finding the help page of a function we do not include the parentheses part of the function: `help(head)` works while `help(head())` does not.

 If we wrote `help(head)` to figure out what the `head()` function does, it will open up this page.
 Unfortunately, many help pages are not that useful.
 The image below shows the help page for `head()` and it is not very friendly to a new R programmer.
 In cases where the help page is not useful, and you're looking at functions not covered in this book, I recommend looking online for help pages dedicated to that function or broader programming sites such as [Stack Overflow](https://stackoverflow.com/) where people can ask questions about programming.

 <img src="images/help_page.PNG" width="90%"  style="display: block; margin: auto;" />

-For `head()` all we need to do is tell the function what data we're looking at.
+For `head()`, all we need to do is tell the function what data we're looking at.
 In programming terms, the input to the function (what we have to include in the parentheses) is the name of our data object.
 We'll look at the very commonly used data called `mtcars`. `mtcars` is one of a small number of data files that are already in R when you open it.
-These are included in R just as examples of data to use when testing our code or teaching people to use R. Just type `mtcars` into the console and it will print out data to the console; there's nothing you need to do to load the data into R. `mtcars` has info about a number of cars with each row being a type of car and each column being data about the car such as the miles per gallon it gets and how many gears it has.
+These are included in R just as examples of data to use when testing our code or teaching people to use R. Just type `mtcars` into the console and it will print out data to the console; there's nothing you need to do to load the data into R. `mtcars` has info about a number of cars with each row being a type of car and each column being information about the car such as the miles per gallon it gets and how many gears it has.

 We'll use the `head()` function to print out just the first 6 rows of the `mtcars` data.